aduilio/android-to-do-list/README.md

 # To do List App
-## App developed for the Digital Inivation One course
+## App developed in the Digital Inovation One course